karthigayani/day-06/src/notes.md

 - Virtual DOM is the copy of the real DOM, but why don't we directly update the real DOM.
 If you change an element all the elements surrounding it Should also be updated/affected/rearranged.
 - So updating the real DOM is a costly operation. and loss in performance.
 - So instead of updating the real DOM, we can first update the virtual DOM.
 Then batch all the updates together and finally update the real DOM.
-- This saves lot of performance, because Virtual DOM is a big key:value pair.
+- This saves lot of performance, because Virtual DOM is a big key: value pair.
-- Updating values in an Object doesn't costy.
+- Updating values in an Object doesn't costly.
 You can update values 10k times too.
 It doesn't affect the performance.
-- Once all the updates are done in the virtual DOM, Camparing/diffing operation is done with Virtual DOM and real DOM.
+- Once all the updates are done in the virtual DOM, Comparing/diffing operation is done with Virtual DOM and real DOM.
 - Whatever the changes done, only that is send to the real DOM.
 - Now the real DOM is updated.
-So the process of sinking the virtual DOM and real DOM is called as Reconcilliation.
+So the process of sinking the virtual DOM and real DOM is called as Reconciliation.
 - And this is the reason we should not be using `document.*` in react, because it directly access the real DOM.

 ### How do you access Virtual DOM ?